ghostwan/Virtual-Deck-Of-Cards/README.md

 Fear no more, as the virtual deck of cards is here!
 Simply create or sign into a deck, and play any game with anyone.

-Current supported Languages: Enlgish, French
+Current supported Languages: English, French

 # What you can currently do
 - Create a room to play any cards game with your friends!
 - Share the room's url to invite people into the game!
 - See who's connected to the room
 - Choose your name roger!
-- Configure deck, game style...
+- Configure deck, game pre config, options...
 - Put a card aside for game as "oh hell"
+- Take the card put aside for game as "yaniv"
 - Distribute the whole deck or a specific number of cards among all players
 - See How many cards each player got
+- Rearrange cards in your hand, sort them, shuffle them! you name it!
-- See who's turn is
+- See who's turn is and change it if needed (choose a specific player or random)
-- Change turn order
 - Draw a card from the deck
 - Play a card from your hand
 - Take a card from the playing area (for some game as Yaniv or if you did a mistake)
-- In trick mode, claim the trick if you won the round, count tricks and display yours
-- Rearrange cards in your hand or sort them
+- Hide card value in playing area (poker style ;) )
 - See who played a card
 - Clear the playing area
+- Option to claim trick and see who won tricks
+- Option to Exchange card : Hide values, put all cards on the table and ask someone to pick one
-- Block players actions when it's not there turn
+- Option to block players actions when it's not there turn (to prevent chaos =) )
+- Option to end turn after playing a card
+- Option to prevent to block retrieving card from playing area (game with trick don't need it)
+- Option to display 4 colors for your cards
+- Option to play sound for a more realistic party
+- Option for the number of deck to play with
-- Language available (browser detection): default english, french.
+- Translation (browser detection or query parameter 'lang') default is english.

 # What's new

-- Reconnection mechanisum when socket is disconnected but server is not down
-- Add log message
-- Fix on small screen
-- Prevent to get card from playing area
-- Add option to end turn after playing a card
-- Put Ace a the end when ordering
-- Add 4 colors option
-- Add sound options
-- Choose the number of decks to play with
-- Add game prefconfiguration
-- Put all cards on the table or take all card from the table
-- Hide cards value
-- take the card aside
-- random first player
+- Force language manually with query parameters 'lang=fr'

 # What's next

-- GAME PLAY - Zone d'echange
 - GAME PLAY - Locker la partie pour que plus personnes ne puisse rentrer
 - UI - grossir / reduire taille cartes
 - GAME PLAY - ESCALIER - Prise en compte des annonces